-This addendum reflects the planned return of more children from 1st June following school closure caused by COVID-19.
+This addendum reflects the school closure caused by COVID-19 which came into effect on Tuesday 5th January 2021.
 It reflects guidance from the DfE and updated advice from our local safeguarding partners (Nottinghamshire Police & the Nottinghamshire Clinical Commissioning Group) alongside Nottinghamshire County Council and the Nottinghamshire Safeguarding Children Partnership.